The affair is over... should I tell my partner I cheated?

 Except you didn’t tell them about the affair.
 And you’re not really sure if you want to.
 But you kind of think you should, or have to, or something, and you’re not really sure what to do.

-DO you have to tell your spouse/partner about your affair?
+Should you tell your spouse/partner about your affair?
 You know for SURE the affair is over, and you are as sure as you can be that you’re never going to cheat on them again.

 Here’s the deal: you don’t have to do anything.